sagemath/sage/src/doc/en/thematic_tutorials/sandpile.rst

 **is_symmetric(orbits)**

-Is the configuration symmetric?
+Return whether the configuration is symmetric.
 Return ``True`` if the values of the configuration are constant over the vertices in each sublist of ``orbits``.